VERNACCIA DI CANNARA UMBRIAN SWEET WINE COLLI MARTANI DOC

 Options Available

-Serving temperature: 10°C (chilled) or 18–20°C (room temperature).
+Serving temperature: Serve at 10°C or room temperature.